Search Results for

 Tip

-Needed Nugets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Gpio, GHIElectronics.TinyCLR.Devices.Network, GHIElectronics.TinyCLR.Devices.Spi, GHIElectronics.TinyCLR.Devices.Uart, GHIElectronics.TinyCLR.Native, GHIElectronics.TinyCLR.Networking, and GHIElectronics.TinyCLR.Pins.
+Needed NuGets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Gpio, GHIElectronics.TinyCLR.Devices.Network, GHIElectronics.TinyCLR.Devices.Spi, GHIElectronics.TinyCLR.Devices.Uart, GHIElectronics.TinyCLR.Native, GHIElectronics.TinyCLR.Networking, and GHIElectronics.TinyCLR.Pins.

 using GHIElectronics.TinyCLR.Devices.Gpio;